 Massage isn’t going to help you get better

-When you are sick, your body needs rest.
-It’s strange to think about it this way, but receiving massage is an active task, it is not entirely rest.
-Massage causes change in the body, and your body has to work to maintain stability.
-Getting a massage when you are sick takes attention away from infection-fighting.
-That’s no good.
+A sick body needs rest.
+Receiving massage is an active task.
+Massage causes change in the body and your body has to work to maintain stability.
+Getting a massage when you are sick takes attention away from rest and recovery.
+That’s not helping.

 You’re not going to be cozy on the massage table.
 Sure, it sounds like a warm squishy massage table would be great.
 But the moment you put your already-stuffy head into that face cradle, you’ll realize the error of your ways.
 Gravity and pressure are not your friend here.
 Even if I do a great face massage to drain your sinuses, you’ll likely feel worse when you get off the table.